Translated from Persian by Shohreh Laici and dedicated to Orhan Pamuk (photos courtesy Mohsen Listi).

 Meaning has been lost in most of the city.
 One of the most absurd things about Tehran’s urban landscape is billboards advertising motivational career workshops, the notices growing like weeds all across the city and offering an accidental reminder of Tehran’s chronic employment.

 Tehran’s modern architecture has become like a monster movie in which would-be capitalists star as a Godzilla that sucks up public spaces and breathes out a fire of malls, restaurants, and luxury hotels.
-The film would have a happy ending if residences could afford to shop or eat out, but they can’t, and modern Tehranians have taken to walking aimlessly among the chic shops, stumbling past food and clothes they cannot afford to buy.
+The film would have a happy ending if residents could afford to shop or eat out, but they can’t, and modern Tehranians have taken to walking aimlessly among the chic shops, stumbling past food and clothes they cannot afford to buy.

 Tehran’s architecture has forced the young generations of Iran to move their activities inside.
 They seek to establish heterotopia and to explore otherness in underground cafes; artists and authors prefer to meet in private apartments or galleries and studios that are both underground and illegal.
 Illicit music is more popular in Tehran than in other cities of Iran.